 In 2010, Daniel was awarded the prestigious Frank H. Buck Scholarship, a full four-year academic scholarship awarded on the basis of leadership, entrepreneurship, and commitment to school, community, and family.
 Daniel graduated with honors from NYU's Tisch School of the Arts in 2014 with a BFA in Film & Television Production and a Minor in Business of Entertainment, Media, & Technology.

 Daniel has created numerous short films, documentaries, and music videos, working as a writer, director, editor, and actor.
-He currently resides in Los Angeles, CA where he is pursuing an MFA at Loyola Marymount University's School of Film & Television.
+He spent two years pursuing an MFA at Loyola Marymount University's School of Film & Television, where he worked as a Teaching Assistant in the Undergraduate Film Studies Department.
+He currently resides in Los Angeles, CA and works at Preferred Content.